smeysu/GTA5-TikTok-Integration/README.md

 *More commands are comming soon...*

 ## TikFinity Integration
-The easiest way to trigger the webhooks through TikTok Live Events is to use [TikFinity](https://tikfinity.zerody.one/).
+The easiest way to trigger the webhooks through TikTok LIVE events is to use [TikFinity](https://tikfinity.zerody.one/).
 You can integrate up to 5 different webhooks for free.
 To integrate a webhook do the following:

 <img align="right" src="https://user-images.githubusercontent.com/95110801/233436408-4214b3bf-46d6-4ed8-a2d7-9833d11f4b05.png" height=500>